mattBlackDesign/replacem/README.md

 Replacem
 ==========

-Replacem is a small Bash script for easily finding and replacing inside a file.
+Replacem is a small Bash script for easily finding and replacing inside a file (when the file is too big for a common text editor).

 INSTALLATION
 ============